studio-asd/go-example/services/README.md

 }

 func (a *API) FuncWithTxInside(ctx context.Context, req Request, fn func(context.Context, *postgres.Postgres) error) (Response, error) {
+	// If the additional function scope is not nil, then we should invoke the function inside a time-bounded
+	// goroutine as we don't know how much time the function will spent.
+So we need to ensure the function runs
+	// inside the Transact SLA.
+	if fn != nil {
+		timeoutSLA := time.Second * 3
+		// We use await internal package here to invoke a new time-bounded goroutine. err = await.Do(ctx, timeoutSLA, func(ctx context.Context) error {
-	err := a.q.WithTransact(ctx context.Context, sql.LevelReadCommitted, func(ctx context.Context, q *servicePg.Queries) error {
+			return a.queries.WithTransact(ctx, sql.LevelReadCommitted, func(ctx context.Context, q *servicePg.Queries) error {
-		// Do some queries here.
+				// Do something first within the *Queries.
 				// ...

-		// Invoke the function passed by another service/functions.
-We think it is better to invoke the function inside
-		// a goroutine as we don't know how much time the function need to spend and there is no guarantee it will respect
-		// the context cancellation.
-		errC := make(chan error, 1)
-		// Set a separate timeout for the transaction scope as we want to function to returns its results within the service SLA. ctxTx, cancel := context.WithTimeout(ctx, time.Second * 5) defer cancel()
-		go func() {
 				// Do is a special function that exposes *postgres.Postgres.
 This means the function on the other side can do this:
 				//
 				// func DoSomethingInTxScope(ctx context.Context, pg *postgres.Postgres) error {
 				//   	q := servicePg.New(pg)
 				//		// Do something with the query object.
 				// }
-			errC <- q.Do(ctxTx, fn)
-		}()
-		// Wait for the context to be done or error to return. select {
-			case <- ctxTx.Done():
-				return ctxTx.Err()
-			case err := <- errC:
-				if err != nil {
+				if err := q.Do(ctx, fn); err != nil {
 					return err
 				}
-		}
 				return nil
 			})
-	if err != nil {
-		return Response{}, err
+		})
+	} else {
+		// Do something directly.
+		// ...
 	}
+		return Response{}, nil
 }
 ```